anees028/jwt_practice/README.md

  1. First make a static function named as **Users.statics.login** in *User.js* in user model. *(Users.js)*.
  2. Update the **login_post** method in the *authController.js* for setting up proper login access to the user who is already registered with a valid email.
  3. Login implementation is done by defining a proper errors while email or password not found or matched as already in db.

+## 8. Protecting Routes for authentication users
+For this protection of routes.
+We added a **authMiddleware.js** middleware file and made a method for varification of existed token with Secret key.
+And then it will move to the given url after verification.